ArduPilot/MAVProxy/docs/source/index.rst

 MAVProxy is a fully-functioning GCS for UAV's.
-The intent is for a minimalist, portable and extendable GCS for any UAV supporting the MAVLink protocol (such as the APM).
+The intent is for a minimalist, portable and extendable GCS for any UAV supporting the MAVLink protocol (such as one using ArduPilot).

 MAVProxy was first developed by `CanberraUAV <http://www.canberrauav.org.au>`_, to enable the use of companion computing and multiple datalinks with